 Now may be a good time to get a housing loan.
 Why?

-PAGIBIG Housing Loan Interest Rates
+PAGIBIG Housing Loan Rates in 2020

-After the “fixed rate period” your loan will be “repriced,” which means a new interest rate may be charged on your loan.
-Depending on the market conditions at that time, it’s possible that the new interest rate could be higher.
-We thus suggest that you choose a longer fixed pricing period to minimize the possibility of loan payment default due to a repriced, and possibly higher, monthly amortization.
+Depending on market conditions at the time of repricing, it’s possible that the new interest rate could be higher.
+It could stay the same, but rarely will it go below the original interest rate.
+We thus suggest that you choose a longer fixed pricing period to minimize the possibility of loan default (that is, you cannot pay the monthly amortization anymore) just because your loan was charged a higher repriced monthly amortization.

 3% Housing Loan Interest Rate